 - This will bring up a bunch of information in the terminal.

 - Scroll through this information to find your two MAC addresses.

-- The line labeled en0 will be in reference to your ethernet MAC address.
+- The line labeled en0 will be in reference to your WiFi MAC address.

-- The line labeled en1 will be in reference to your WiFi MAC address.
+- The line labeled en1 will be in reference to your ethernet MAC address.